CondeNast/recipe_plugin/README.markdown

 Make your recipes SEO-friendly and more likely to appear in [Google's Recipe View](http://googleblog.blogspot.com/2011/02/slice-and-dice-your-recipe-search.html) search.
 No need to hand-code your recipes into a sophisticated recipe structure when the ZipList Recipe Plugin will do all the heavy lifting for you, enhancing the findability of your recipe website.

-The ZipList Recipe Plugin enables you to add a "Save Recipe" button to each recipe so that readers can add favorite recipes to a recipe box directly from your site.
-Each recipe they add includes a link back to your site so readers always go back to you for instructions.
-Plus, give your readers the option to add your recipe's ingredients right to their grocery shopping list.
-It’s easy with just one click.

 If you’re familiar with the open-source [RecipeSEO](http://recipeseo.com/) plugin built by Allison Day, you’ll quickly note that the ZipList Recipe Plugin is an extension of this plugin.
-The ZipList Recipe Plugin is very easy use, however, we also provide enhanced [step-by-step instructions](http://marketing.ziplist.com.s3.amazonaws.com/plugin_instructions.pdf).

 Among the new features added by ZipList are:

-**Works with WordPress 3.9:** Updated for full compatibility with WordPress 4.0.
+**Works with WordPress 4.0:** Updated for full compatibility with WordPress 4.0.

 **Schema/Recipe Support:** Automatically integrate Schema.org's Recipe mark-up into your recipe posts to make them more findable by search engines.

-**Integrated Recipe Box and Grocery Shopping List** Turn on a feature that allows readers to save their favorite recipes to an online recipe box, and then add recipe ingredients to their shopping list with one click.
-Used by over 3,000 bloggers, it also supports ZipList's full shopping list and recipe box capabilities as used on[RecipeGirl](http://www.recipegirl.com/), [Skinnytaste](http://skinnytaste.com/), [Southern Plate](http://southernplate.com/) and over 500 other leading food and lifestyle web sites.

-**Recipe Image Support:** Add images within the plugin to appear with your recipe.
+**Recipe Image Support:** Add images within the plugin to appear with your recipe or in your Google Rich Snippet.

 **Copy/Paste Ingredients:** Simply cut a block of ingredients and paste them into one field.
 No need to add each ingredient one by one into separate fields.